Glostars/special-system/README.md

 able to stimulate it, (such as a abused child not allowed to leave her room) then it will cause you to hallucinate.
 That was the answer I had searched for and accepted.
-Then one night my mind was forever changed.
-There is something to take note in lightness and darkness.
+Then one night,as a adult, my mind was forever changed.
+There is something to consider in the light/dark.